County adds 9 COVID-19 related deaths; number of active cases decreased as reporting catches up

 - Quarantining if you have had close contact with a positive case, and continuing to quarantine for 2 weeks from the time you were exposed.

+The county health board implemented COVID-19 restrictions on Nov.
+1, some of which were superseded by Gov. Steve Bullock’s Nov.
+17 directives, that remain in place until the rate of new cases is 25 per 100,000 for four consecutive weeks.

 As of Nov.
 20, there were 60 active cases associated with Great Falls Public Schools.
 The district opted to go completely remote since Nov.
 16 through the Thanksgiving holiday and plans to return to classrooms on Nov.
-30.
+30. On Nov.
+23, Superintendent Tom Moore said there were 33 active cases associated with the district, though the numbers might be skewed since GFPS nurses aren’t in as close of touch with students while they’re in remote learning, but they are still monitoring those who were in isolation or quarantine before the district went remote on Nov.
+16.

 According to state data on Nov.
 22, Benefis Health System currently has 49 COVID-19 patients and 170 non-COVID patients, leaving 28 available beds.
 Of those, eight COVID-19 and 11 non-COVID patients are in the ICU.
 Three COVID and two non-COVID patients are on ventilators, leaving 21 available.